How to buy a house in Mississippi: What you should know

 Hattiesburg is a small city located an hour and a half from each of the following: Jackson, New Orleans, the Gulf Coast, and Mobile, Alabama.
 It also has a low cost of living and strong job opportunities.
 Plus, its rural feel makes it ideal for nature lovers.
 For those interested in higher education, the city also has two universities.

-That said, newcomers should know that the crime rate in Hattiesburg is 44.97 per 1,000 residents, higher than 97% of cities.
-However, not all areas are equally dangerous.
-Some of the best nearby suburbs to live in include Petal and Glendale.
+That said, newcomers should know that the crime rate in Hattiesburg is 36.83 per 1,000 residents, higher than 96% of cities.

 Gulfport